RiccardoBusetti/flow/README.md

 # flow
 Flow is a simple framework that is inspired by Java Streams, RxJava and Kotlin Flows, that offers a simple api for working with cold streams of data.
+A cold stream of data differs from the hot variant because the data is generated within the flow.

-The streams of data are evaluated **lazily**, meaning that only via a collector you can start consuming the data.
-It is important to note that flow can only by collected only **once**.
+The streams are evaluated **lazily**, meaning that only via a collector you can start consuming the data.
+It is important to note that a flow can be collected only **once**.

 *This project was made for experimenting with framework